malone00edu/project_2/README.md

 builtinfunctions.c -- handles functions like pwd and cd </br>
 mysh.c -- the main file that sets up data structures and control flow for the shell.
 Includes a loop that reads input from the user or a batch file and executes the commands.  </br>
 readcommands.c -- responsible for reading input from the user or batch file, parsing it into tokens, and storing the tokens in appropriate data structures. </br>
-redirects.c -- handles execution of nonbuilt in commands, parses commands for redirections/wildcards/pipes </br>
+piperedirect.c -- handles execution of nonbuilt in commands, parses commands for redirections/wildcards/pipes </br>

 **/* BATCHMODE/INTERACTIVE MODE: */**